 8.3. is absent without permission of the Management Committee from all their meetings held within a period of twelve months and the Management Committee resolve that his or her office be vacated; or

-8.4. gives to the Management Committee notice that he or she wishes to resign with effect from a date at least one month after the date of the notice (unless there are exceptional reasons for shorter notice), but only if at least ten members of the Management Committee remain in office when the notice of resignation is to take effect.
+8.4.
+Gives to the Management Committee notice that he or she wishes to resign with effect from a date at least one month after the date of the notice (unless there are exceptional reasons for shorter notice).

 9. Management Committee Members not to be Personally Interested

 9.1.
-Subject to the provision of sub-clause 9.2 no member of the Management Committee shall acquire any interest in property belonging to the Society (otherwise than as a trustee for the Society) or receive remuneration or be interested (otherwise than as a member of the Management Committee) in any contract entered into by the Management Committee.
+Subject to the provision of sub-clause 9.2 no member of the Management Committee shall receive remuneration or be interested (otherwise than as a member of the Management Committee) in any contract entered into by the Management Committee.

 9.2.
 Any member of the Management Committee for the time being who is a solicitor, accountant or other person engaged in a profession may charge and be paid all the usual professional charges for business done by him or her or his or her firm when instructed by the other members of the Management Committee to act in a professional capacity on behalf of the Society, provided that at no time shall a majority of the members of the Management Committee benefit under this provision and that a member of the Management Committee shall withdraw from any meeting at which his or her own instruction or remuneration, or that of his or her firm, is under discussion.